rnuske/komaletter/README.md

 ### Motivation
 Simple letters tend to look very much alike.
 They are either determined by a standard eg. window envelope style or writer's preferences.
-Thus, if the layout is fix, they lend themselves to be written in R Markdown.
+Since the layout is fixed, letters can be written perfectly in R Markdown.

 The [KOMA-Script LaTeX Bundle](https://www.komascript.de) provides layouts for many common window envelope types (German, US, French, Japanese, ...) and the possibility to define your own layout.
-The *komaletter* package also provides it's own default layout loosely based on DIN 5008B.
+The *komaletter* package also provides it's own default letter layout loosely based on DIN 5008B.

-This package is an adaptation of the [linl](https://cran.r-project.org/package=linl) package by Dirk Eddelbuettel and Aaron Wolen for international users. linl itself leans on earlier work by Aaron Wolen in his [pandoc-letter](https://github.com/aaronwolen/pandoc-letter) repository and extends it for use from R via the [rmarkdown](https://cran.r-project.org/package=rmarkdown) package.
+This package is an adaptation of the [linl](https://cran.r-project.org/package=linl) package for international writers. linl itself is based on the [pandoc-letter](https://github.com/aaronwolen/pandoc-letter) template and extends it for use from R via the [rmarkdown](https://cran.r-project.org/package=rmarkdown) package.